LDiazN/ldiazn.github.io/_posts/2024-01-05-proto-ecs-intro-en.md

 Every object model has its benefits and problems.
 The **plain OOP and entity-component** models are easier to understand since they are similar to how we usually think about the world, but they *inherit* all the problems we already know from OOP (the death diamond, hard-to-understand hierarchies, careful state manipulation in specialized classes, and so on). **ECS** is highly efficient but hard to reason and not all gameplay code benefits in the same way from its strict design.

-We can talk at length about problems and solutions in object models the core problem we will be focusing on right now is the **reference hell**.
+We can talk at length about problems and solutions in object models but the core problem we will be focusing on is the **reference hell**.

 Commonly, a component of our game might need to interact with other components.
 They can have dependencies, even mutual dependencies, they can manipulate the same data, have execution order dependencies, and be referenced by any other *thing* in our game.
 All of this makes it hard to parallelize gameplay code since there's no easy way to know when two processes depend on the same data.
 This is especially true for gameplay code where we handle interactions between many entities and even between components of the same entity.
 This is the **reference hell** problem because usually to do this you require a lot of references to components and entities stored everywhere.